Flo-Baker/swimming-doggo/README.md

         * dog = ctx.drawDog or this.dog.drawDog ()
         * stick = ctx.drawStick or fct/method
         * seal = ctx.drawSeal or fct/method
-        (stick and dog might be similiar!?)
+        (stick and seal might be similiar!?)

     4. request animation